YouTube Analytics Explained 2026: Read Your Data Like a Pro — YT SEO Architect

 What is a good CTR on YouTube?

-A good CTR on YouTube is 4-10%.
-Below 2% indicates a thumbnail or title problem.
-Above 10% is exceptional but can mean your audience is too narrow or your impressions are coming from a small, highly-engaged subscriber base.
+A good click-through rate (CTR) on YouTube is considered to be around 4-10%.
+However, a CTR below 2% may indicate a thumbnail or title problem.
+A CTR above 10% is exceptional, but it can also mean your audience is too narrow or your impressions are coming from a small, highly-engaged subscriber base.
 Compare your CTR to other videos on your channel, not to industry benchmarks.

 What does AVD mean in YouTube Analytics?

-AVD stands for Average View Duration — the average amount of time viewers spend watching your video.
+AVD stands for Average View Duration — a key metric indicating the average amount of time viewers spend watching your video.
 It is calculated as total watch time divided by total views.
-AVD of 50%+ of your video length is considered good.
-If AVD drops sharply in the first 30 seconds, your hook needs work.
+A good AVD is generally considered to be a significant portion of your video length, and a sharp drop in the first 30 seconds may indicate that your hook needs improvement.

 Why does YouTube show more impressions than views?